Photo credit: Leah Hetteberg

-Larry Nielsen ran for Tumwater High School, Western Washington University, and coached the only Cross-Country State Championship at Olympia High School back in the 1970s.
-Neilsen is most famous for being the first American to climb Mount Everest (29,035) without supplementary oxygen.
-Neilsen climbed many of the worlds'most challenging mountains and won various awards for his national and international accomplishments.
+Larry Nielsen ran for Tumwater High School, Western Washington University, and coached the only Cross-Country State Championship at Olympia High School in the 1970s.
+Neilsen is famous for being the first American to climb Mount Everest (29,035) without supplementary oxygen.
+Neilsen climbed many of the world's most challenging mountains and won various awards for his national and international accomplishments.

 Some Final Words

 Many other factors pertain to developing successful young people, teams, and programs that you cannot quantify in the records.
-Each cross-country program in the area has contributed to the development of our youth during the high school years in significant ways.
+Each cross-country program in the area has significantly contributed to the development of our youth during the high school years in many different ways.

-Pope John Paul has won two consecutive state cross-country championships.
+Pope John Paul has won four consecutive state cross-country championships in Pasco.
 The girl's team was formed in 2018.
-They won state champions in 2019 and 2021.
-The JPII boys captured second place at state three seasons in a row.
-No state championships were held in 2020 due to COVID.
+They won state champions in 2019, 2021, 2022, and 2023.
+The JPII boys captured second place at state four seasons in a row.
+No state championships were held in 2020 at Pasco due to the COVID Pandemic.

 Hall of Fame Coach Jerry Miller led his Capital team to a state title in 1997.
 Miller led teams that captured numerous league and district titles as well.

-Tumwater has the longest State Championship Appearance Streaks with their combined boys and girls teams.
+Tumwater had the longest State Championship Appearance Streaks with their combined boys and girls teams until recently.
 Tumwater also has won numerous league and district championship titles over several decades.

 Jesse Mclaughlin from Olympia is seen here winning border clash.
 Jesse has the top time on the state 5k course at 18:20.
 She is also a state champion in the 1600 meters in track and holds the area record with a time of 4:53.25.

-The Northwest Christian ladies are the all-time Washington State Cross-Country girls' record-holders (for all classifications) with nine straight cross-country state titles.
+The Northwest Christian ladies (2B at the time) are the all-time Washington State Cross-Country girls' record-holders (for all classifications) with nine straight cross-country state titles in Pasco.